jmce22/pands-project/README.md

 I will then outline the steps which I needed to take before I could begin the actual analysis itself: this includes importing the libraries which I will use for the project; giving a description of these libraries.

 Next I will outline some summary statistics relating to the variables within the dataset, as well as some information about the Dataframe itself.
-The Dataframe is the way the information is stored in pandas, as a two-dimensional structure where each piece of information has a row and column label.
-My script will redirect the symmary statistics for each of the four variables onto a text file.
+The Dataframe is the way the information is stored in pandas: as a two-dimensional structure where each piece of information has a row and column label. \
+My script will redirect the summary statistics for each of the four variables onto a text file.

 I will then carry out data visualisation on the Iris dataset, using histograms, scatterplots and some other types of plots.
 My script will save each plot generated from the data as a .png file, and these can be viewed below.